 This nutrient-rich pesto can be used in a variety of ways.
 Use as dip with vegetables or pita, top over whole wheat crusty bread for an appetizer, add to sandwiches or wraps, mix with pasta or top over grilled chicken or fish.

-This month’s misconception: Sun & Tanning Myths
+Medical Misconception: Sun & Tanning Myths

 To take advantage of the summer sunshine, many of us spend time outside whether on vacation or in our backyards.
 While “fun in the sun” is part of the season, two of the biggest summertime medical misconceptions have to do with sun exposure – skipping sun protection on a cloudy day and not wearing sunscreen depending on how well you tan.

 On a cloudy or overcast day, many are tempted to skip the sunscreen — after all, the sun isn’t shining, so it can’t do any damage, right?
+Wrong.

 Did you know — a portobello mushroom has more potassium than a banana!
 The longer portobello mushrooms are cooked, the meatier they become.
 Try these portobello cheeseburgers, a low-calorie, low-fat vegetarian swap for beef when making burgers.